Links between the project work packages are summarised in the project logic diagram:

 The Euro-Argo ERIC is in charge of the float preparation which involves reception and checking of the documentation delivered with the floats, checking proper functioning of all components, calibration of the sensors.
 It includes a tank test using Ifremer facilities that allow testing the capabilities of the floats to cycle and allows checking the T&S sensors by inter-comparing them during the test.
 Then mission parameters (data reduction, storage, coding, formatting, etc.) and transmission schedule are programmed.
 Finally, floats are conditioned for transport and shipping.
 This task also comprises the management of the stock between delivering by the manufacturer and the shipping to the deployment location.

 All floats (150) have been tested in the Ifremer pool before the end of 2017.
-The ERIC technical team has discovered problems with 4 floats, which were sent back to the manufacturer.
-Maintenance is ongoing and floats are expected to be re-delivered in September 2017.
-They will be tested again.
+The ERIC technical team discovered problems with 4 floats, which were sent back to the manufacturer.
+Maintenance has been done and floats were re-delivered in September 2017.
+They have been tested again and eventually deployed.

 Task 3.2 : Operations at Sea